ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   The *bug* lies in the initial fault, but if there is no infection or no failure, it is difficult to notice it!

-# An Example from Numerical Analysis
+# Example

--   In the Numerical Analysis course, you have to implement code that calculates the value of
+-   In your second-year, you implemented code that calculates the value of

     \[
     \int_0^\pi \sin x\,\mathrm{d}x